 Phase I: PS Broadway

 Goal: To IgniteThe foundation of the RTKids program, PS Broadway, is a 15-week, in-school program designed to introduce students to American musical theater.
 Every fifth grade class at participating schools receives in-depth exposure to the theatrical arts in the heart of the city where Broadway was born.
-This program is provided at no cost to the students or schools.
+This program is provided at no cost or at a highly subsidized rate to ensure equitable access to all students and schools.

 We’re rehearsing for life.
 Rosie O'Donnell